algolia/instantsearch/docgen/src/gettingstarted.md

 React-instantsearch is the ultimate toolbox for creating instant search experience using [React](https://facebook.github.io/react/) and Algolia.

-**react-instantsearch is currently in Alpha stage, which means that API will break and you are VERY welcome to make any constructive feedback about your experience with our newest library on [github](https://github.com/algolia/instantsearch.js/issues/new?labels[]=packages/react-instantsearch) or [gitter](https://gitter.im/algolia/instantsearch.js).
-Thanks for trying it!**

 In this tutorial, you'll learn how to:

  - add react-instantsearch in your [React](https://facebook.github.io/react/) project